KnapsackPro/knapsack/README.md

 ## Installation

-Add this line to your application's Gemfile in test group:
+Add this line to your application's Gemfile:

     gem 'knapsack'